 shipping for analysis.

-• For ground olive fruit, follow the same recommendations above for olive
+For ground olive fruit, follow the same recommendations above for olive fruit samples.

 Please contact us for any questions.
 Click here for our contact information.